bgoonz/docs-collection/github/github/finding-security-vulnerabilities-and-errors-in-your-code/using-codeql-code-scanning-with-your-existing-ci-system/running-codeql-code-scanning-in-your-ci-system.md

 ---
 title: Running CodeQL code scanning in your CI system
 shortTitle: Running in your CI
-intro: 'You can use the {% data variables.product.prodname_codeql_runner %} to perform {% data variables.product.prodname_codeql %} {% data variables.product.prodname_code_scanning %} in a third-party continuous integration system.'
+intro: "You can use the {% data variables.product.prodname_codeql_runner %} to perform {% data variables.product.prodname_codeql %} {% data variables.product.prodname_code_scanning %} in a third-party continuous integration system."
-product: '{% data reusables.gated-features.code-scanning %}'
+product: "{% data reusables.gated-features.code-scanning %}"
 versions:
-  ghes: '2.22'
+  ghes: "2.22"
 topics:
   - Security
 redirect_from:
   - /github/finding-security-vulnerabilities-and-errors-in-your-code/running-codeql-code-scanning-in-your-ci-system
 ---

 <!--See /content/code-security/secure-coding for the latest version of this article -->
 <!--UI-LINK: When GitHub Enterprise Server doesn't have GitHub Actions set up, the Security > Code scanning alerts view links to this article.-->